Kidnapping of Freddy Heineken: Kidnapping

-Cor van Hout, Willem Holleeder, Frans Meijer and Jan Boellaard had been preparing the kidnapping for two years.
+Cor van Hout, Willem Holleeder, Frans Meijer, and Jan Boellaard had been preparing the kidnapping for two years.
 Martin Erkamps was later involved.
 Several attempts to kidnap Freddy Heineken and his driver Ab Doderer at Heineken's home in Noordwijk failed when Heineken and Doderer did not show up.
 Subsequently, they were kidnapped on 9 November 1983 at 18:56 in front of Heineken's office at the Weteringplantsoen in Amsterdam.
 They were detained for three weeks in a Quonset hut, belonging to Boellaard's wood manufacturing company, at business park De Heining in Westpoort, in the western part of the Amsterdam harbour area.
 The hut was prepared in advance by the creation of a double wall on one end, with two soundproof cells with a hidden door.
 This made the 42-meter long hut shorter on the inside by 4 meters, which went unnoticed.
 Outside working hours, the kidnappers provided for their prisoners, who were tethered to the wall with chains.
 The payment of the ransom was the highest ever paid for a kidnap victim at the time: 11 million dollars.
-The kidnappers fled before releasing the hostages, but, after a "lucky lead", the police discovered the hostages alive.
+The kidnappers fled before releasing the hostages; after a "lucky lead", the police discovered the hostages alive.

 After the release of the hostages on 30 November, Van Hout and Holleeder managed to escape.
 They both fled to Paris.
 However, the two men were arrested by the French police on 29 February 1984.
 They resisted extradition to the Netherlands and were at first placed under house arrest in a hotel on 6 December 1985, before being transferred on 13 February 1986 first to Guadeloupe, then to Saint Barthélemy, then to the French part of Saint Martin, then to Île Tintamarre, then again to Guadeloupe.
 Finally, they were taken back to Europe, where they were at first held in a hotel in Évry before being brought to a French prison.
 They were finally extradited to the Netherlands on 31 October 1986.

 In popular culture

 Books

 Peter R. de Vries wrote De ontvoering van Alfred Heineken (1987) from the point of view of Cor van Hout, based on interviews with Van Hout and Holleeder in 1986, during their hotel arrest in France.
 Van Hout and Holleeder asked that the book not be published until after their trial.
 In following issues, De Vries added several extra chapters about later events.
 During the kidnapping and the aftermath, the Dutch magazine Panorama followed the events with several reports and pictures.
 In 2010, these reports were bundled and published in the book De Heineken Ontvoering, by journalist Nick Kivits and kidnapping expert Sjerp Jaarsma.